School of Arts and Media

 In 1994 he was drafted to the band onboard Her Majesty’s Yacht Britannia and spent the next three years travelling extensively around the world, performing to world leaders such as Bill Clinton and Nelson Mandela, as well as Her Majesty The Queen and other members of the Royal Family.

-Richard began conducting in earnest in 2003 and enjoyed tenures as the conductor of the Warsash Community Band and the Southampton Concert Wind Band - an ensemble consisting of over 50 instrumentalists.
-During his time with the SCWB he led them on a very successful tour of Bavaria. ln 2007 Richard was promoted to the rank of Captain Royal Marines and appointed a Director of Music, and over the next six years he ran three RM Bands, took a year’s sabbatical to study for his Master’s degree at the Royal Northern College of Music and served on a six month operational tour to Afghanistan as the Adjutant of the United Kingdom Medical Group - a challenging yet rewarding experience.
+Richard began conducting in earnest in 2003, and after completing the year-long Bandmasters’ Course at the Royal Marines School of Music, he enjoyed tenures as the conductor of the Warsash Community Band and Southampton Concert Wind Band – an ensemble consisting of over fifty instrumentalists - and during his time with them he led the band on a very successful tour of Bavaria.
+In 2007 Richard was selected for commission, promoted Captain Royal Marines and appointed a Director of Music, and over the next six years he ran three RM bands, took a year’s sabbatical to study for his Master’s degree at the Royal Northern College of Music and served on a six-month operational tour to Afghanistan as the Adjutant of the United Kingdom Medical Group – a challenging yet rewarding experience.

-Richard has performed at the Royal Albert Hall as a soloist in 2003, and twice as a conductor.
-He composed The Forces Anthem to Her Majesty which was performed by over 3,000 Service personnel in the presence of Her Majesty The Queen on the occasion of her Diamond Jubilee celebrations, and his original composition, Am Sailing To Westward, which depicts in words and music the fateful story of HMS Trinidad, was performed live at the Mountbatten Festival of Music in 2012.
-His latest work, Sleep, Beneath the Wave, dedicated to the 101 Royal Hospital School alumni who died at the Battle of Jutland in 1916 was premiered in July 2016 in the presence of HRH The Duke of York and The Honourable Nick Jellicoe, grandson of Admiral Sir John Jellicoe, commander of the Royal Navy’s Grand Fleet during World War One.
+Richard has performed at the Royal Albert Hall as a soloist and twice as a conductor at the Mountbatten Festival of Music.
+He composed The Forces Anthem to Her Majesty which was performed live on television by over 3,000 service personnel in the presence of HM The Queen on the occasion of her Diamond Jubilee celebrations, and his original composition Am Sailing to Westward, which depicts in words and music the fateful story of HMS Trinidad, was performed live at the Mountbatten Festival of Music 2012.
+His most recent composition, Sleep, Beneath the Wave, was written to commemorate the 101 Royal Hospital School alumni who died during the Battle of Jutland in 1916, and received its first performance in the presence of HRH The Duke of York.
+Richard is currently engaged in a research project examining the life and work of the English composer, George Lloyd, who himself was a Royal Marines musician.

 BMus(Hons) MMus FRSM AMusTCL